 There are several healthy food swaps that will make a big difference in moving the needle on your health and your weight.
 You don’t need to try all of them at once, but just one change will bring you one step closer to your health goals.
 Start with the healthy food swap that seems the easiest and work your way up from there.

 Replace a Sugary Breakfast with a Higher Protein Breakfast

-If you are eating dessert for breakfast (pancakes and syrup, pastries, donuts, bagels), then swapping out with a pea protein smoothie with frozen raspberries or a veggie omelet will set you up for more balanced blood sugar and less cravings throughout the day.
-You’ll get the protein your body needs to carry out its basic functions, you’ll feel full longer, and it slightly increases metabolism due to its thermic effect.
+If you are eating dessert for breakfast (pancakes and syrup, pastries, donuts, bagels), then swapping out with a pea protein smoothie with frozen raspberries or a veggie tofu scramble will set you up for more balanced blood sugar and less cravings throughout the day.
+You’ll get the protein your body needs to carry out its basic functions, you’ll feel full longer, and it slightly increases metabolism due to it’s thermic effect.
 This one food swap can make a big difference in your health!

 Its best to avoid any products coming from factory farms since they can contain hormones, antibiotics, pesticides, herbicides and heavy metals plus the damaging effects of stress hormones due to the living conditions.
 Many of these contaminants act as “obesogens” in our body and can contribute to weight gain or weight loss resistance as well as chronic health conditions.

 Unfortunately, most eggs and meat at the grocery store are from factory farms.
 For eggs, look for free-range, organic, certified humane, Animal Welfare Approved, or American Humane Certified.
-Don’t skip out on the yolks – they contain vitamins and healthy fats that are important for mood, brain function, and burning fat.
+Eggs contain vitamins and healthy fats that are important for mood, brain function, and burning fat.
 For meat, look for organic, pasture-raised, grass-fed, and free-range animals.
 You can find healthier meat choices at the Thrive Market.